vladanl/Pyto/README.md

 # Pyto #

-### Description ###
+### General description ###

-The main purpose of Pyto package is to provide tools for the detection and analysis of pleomorphic membrane-bound molecular complexes in 3D images (tomograms).
-It is designed for cryo-electron tomograms of neuronal synapses, but it can be used for other biological systems.
+Detection and analysis of macromolecular complexes and proteins in 3D cryo-electron images (tomograms).
+While it was developed for neuronal synapses, it is applicable to other biological systems.

+### Specific tasks ###

+* The main purpose is the detection and analysis of pleomorphic membrane-bound molecular complexes cryo-electron  tomograms.

-In addition, Pyto can be used to correlate images obtained from light microscopy and different modes of electron microscopy (transmission and scanning electron microscopy, focused ion beam microscopy).
+* Correlate images obtained from light microscopy and different modes of electron microscopy (transmission and scanning electron microscopy, focused ion beam microscopy).
 A part of this code is used in [3DCT package for correlative microscopy](https://github.com/coraxx/3DCT.git), which provides GUI.

+* Spatial distribution analysis of particles (such as complexes)

+* Preprocessing membrane-bound particles (complexes) for subtomogram averaging.

+* Mapping complexes to their exact position and angular orientation for visualization.

-Finaly, tools that assist general processing of cryo-electron tomograms (frame alignment, 3D reconstruction) are also provided.
+* Provides tools that assist general processing of cryo-electron tomograms (frame alignment, 3D reconstruction).

 ### Dependencies: ###